bright-sea/docs/en/doc/index.md

 description: "WebPivotTable"
 ---

-__WebPivotTable__ is a pure javascript component which mimics all functionalities of Microsoft Excel Pivot Table and run totally inside any browsers.
-It can be easily embedded into any web pages or any web applications.
+__WebPivotTable__ is a web component that mimics Microsoft Excel Pivot Table and run inside any browsers.
+It can easily be embedded into any web sites or any web applications.

 [Demos](/demo) <br/>